kamilkisiela/graphql-hive/docs/TESTING.md

 1. Make sure you have Docker installed.
 If you are having issues, try to run `docker system prune` to clean the Docker caches.
 2. Install all deps: `yarn install`
-3. Generate types: `yarn graphql:generate`
+3. Pull external images: `yarn workspace integration-tests run pull-external-images`
-4. Build and pack all services: `yarn workspace integration-tests run build-and-pack`
+4. Build all services: `yarn workspace integration-tests run build:local`
-5. Pull the images: `docker-compose -f integration-tests/docker-compose.yml pull`
-6. Run the tests: `yarn workspace integration-tests run dockest`
+5. Run the tests: `yarn workspace integration-tests run dockest`